No matter how much money you make, limiting financial waste will always leave you better off.

-But, there was a problem; they spent most of the money they made.
-Unfortunately, this describes pretty much everyone these days.
+But, there was a problem.
+He spent most of the money he made.

 As their financial planners, we combed over their spending to figure out where their money was going and to find opportunities for them to save more.

-11 Simple Tips, Tricks & Experiments to Save Money
+11 Simple Tips and Tricks to Save Money

-Today, I’m sharing some of these suggestions we made to them.
+Today, I’m sharing some of these suggestions with you.
 While not all of these money-saving strategies will apply to you, many of them could.
-If you implement the tips that could work, you could potentially save a bundle.

-When it comes to saving money, some people just can’t give up their Tesla.
-And that might be okay as long as you’re not overspending to drive a fancy car.
+When it comes to saving money, some people just can’t give up their expensive wheels.
+And that might be okay as long as you’re not overspending in order to drive a fancy car.

-To save money, it usually makes more sense to buy used – or even buy new – versus leasing a car.
-Run the numbers to figure out if leasing a car makes sense for you in a financial sense.
+To save money, it usually makes more sense to buy used – or even buy new – versus leasing.

 With leasing, however, you will never own your vehicle.
-You’ll have to make monthly payments in perpetuity, and you won’t build any equity along the way.
+You’ll make monthly payments in perpetuity, and you won’t build any equity along the way.

 The bottom line: Stop leasing!
-Buy a car instead, and look for those models dependable enough you can keep them for a decade or longer.
+Buy a car instead, and look for models dependable enough that you can keep them for a decade or longer.